From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TQC phase in the ITF model with symmetric sampling of s

 2. $\pi$SG-MBL phase: In this phase, the system displays spin glass characteristics while still retaining MBL traits.
 The dynamics are influenced by the interplay between the disorder, the transverse field, and the driving, leading to a scenario where the system can remain localized while exhibiting complex spin configurations typical of spin glass states.

-In the periodically driven spin glass phase, our findings (not shown) demonstrate the stability of the TC phase even amidst interaction perturbations and imperfect rotations.
-The system persists in the localized phase for interaction strengths ranging from $0<\lambda\le 1$ \cite{r7}, highlighting its resilience to these perturbations while maintaining its position in the TC phase.
+In the periodically driven spin glass phase, our findings demonstrate a TC phase despite interaction perturbations and imperfect rotations.
+The system persists in the localized phase for interaction strengths ranging from $0<\lambda\ll 1$ \cite{r7}, highlighting its resilience to these perturbations while maintaining its position in the TC phase.

 Shifting focus to the quasiperiodic spin chain governed by the Hamiltonian in Eq. (\ref{Eq:ITF-Hamiltonian-quasi}), we examine the time-dependent Hamiltonian $\hat{H}_{ITF}(t)$ as expressed in Eq. (\ref{Eq:ITF-Hamiltonian-MBL}).
 The couplings $J_i$ are drawn from the range $[-J/2, J/2]$, and the external fields $h_i$ are selected from $[0, h]$.
 The effects of the external driving field, represented by the Hamiltonian $\hat{H}_{drive}(t)$, are also incorporated into the analysis.